ivan-kadyka/Browser.WebView2.WPF/README.md

     /// Loads the page asynchronously.
     /// </summary>
     /// <param name="token">A cancellation token to cancel the load operation.</param>
+    /// <exception cref="BrowserPageException">Thrown when a page-loading error occurs.</exception>
+    /// <exception cref="OperationCanceledException">Thrown when the load operation is cancelled.</exception>
     /// <returns>A task representing the asynchronous load operation.</returns>
     Task Load(CancellationToken token = default);